-Community-based organizations, such as women's and youth groups and grassroots movements, are key elements of locally-led adaptation and resilience.
-They act as enablers of several of the social domains of resilience.
+Community-based organizations, such as womens' and youth groups and grassroots movements, are key elements of locally-led adaptation.
+They act as enablers of other social domains of resilience.
 For example, they play a key role in assessing the needs and delivering basic services (assets) to the most vulnerable members of communities.
 These organizations also function as trusted 'knowledge brokers' and ensure reliable two-way information flows between vulnerable groups and local authorities and other external support systems.